JamBrains/jam-docs/docs/basics/genesis-config/index.md

  -`validators` expected to match $\sigma_0 \cdot \gamma_k$.

-It is important to note that using this header as $H_0$ will inevitably lead to inconsistencies within the state it references, $\sigma_0$.
+It is important to note that using this header as $H_0$ will inevitably lead to small inconsistencies within the state it references, $\sigma_0$.
 These inconsistencies violate certain invariants assumed for posterior states referenced by other block header hashes when computed through the protocol's State Transition Function (STF).
 Specifically, $\sigma_0 \cdot \eta_0$ is technically